U-Shift/MQAT/README.md

 ## Download R and RStudio

-[Instructions for installing R and RStudio](Software_install.md).
-Note that it is very important to install first R and then RStudio.
+[Instructions for installing R and RStudio](https://u-shift.github.io/MQAT/software.html).
+First install R and then RStudio.

 ## For classes and home assignments